 The Harcombe Diet encourages weight loss by shunning calorie counting and proving that you can in fact lose weight by eating as much as you want.
 Sound good?
 We thought so.
 Read on...

-The Harcombe Diet is a diet which set out to answer the age long conundrum of why we have such an obesity problem in the UK, when all everybody wants is to be slim.
+The Harcombe Diet is a diet which set out to answer the age long conundrum of why we have such an obesity problem in the UK, when many of us wish we could lose weight. (opens in new tab)

-Written by a lady who struggled for years with unworkable diets and food cravings (sound familiar?), not only does it say that calorie counting is a miserable process, but also that the only way to successfully lose weight is to work with your body, not against it.
+Written by a lady who struggled to find a diet that works (opens in new tab) and battled sugar cravings (opens in new tab) (sound familiar?), not only does it say that calorie counting is a miserable process, but also that the only way to successfully lose weight is to work with your body, not against it.

 So what's the Harcombe Diet all about?